 Sadly, millions of unsuspecting people will eventually find almost all of the cryptocurrencies they invest in will be losing propositions.

 Of course, the guys who invent these cryptos will sometimes walk away mega-millions.
 In my pretend currency, I might get away with $50 – $100 million Dollars of real money.
-Seems like an expensive cost to keep numbers in my spreadsheet and update it.
+Seems like an expensive cost to others to keep numbers in my spreadsheet and update it.

 We’re not saying that the cryptocurrency-of-the-week or even the big boy Bitcoin is a scam.
 We’re just saying that ultimately you may purchase, for a high valuation, something that had little original value and questionable usefulness to anyone but drug dealers, hackers, and tax evaders.

 A cryptocurrency is like a company that generates no income.
 It makes no money.
 The currency does not produce anything but itself— numbers in a ledger.
 Crypto pays no dividends.
 It has an indeterminate future value.
-You hope it will go up in value.
+You can only hope it will go up in value.

 Crypto Sold with “The Greater Fool Theory.”